 Data drawn from the STR Incorporated Trend Report provide valuable insight to the Atlantic City Tourism Performance Indicators (AC-TPI): Occupancy, Average Daily Rate (ADR) and Revenue per Available Room (RevPAR).
 These three measures have long been a staple of analyzing lodging performance and have been adopted by numerous destination marketers across the globe in analyzing the health of a tourist destination's lodging industry.
-While these measures are not available for the casino properties in Atlantic City, they do provide valuable information nonetheless for the noncasino lodging properties in the Atlantic City region (Atlantic County).
+While these measures are not available for the casino properties in Atlantic City, they do provide valuable information nonetheless for the non-casino lodging properties in the Atlantic City region (Atlantic County).

 Figures 10 through 12 provide STR Incorporated figures from the Trend Report, showing Occupancy, ADR and RevPAR for the most recent 12 month year over year performance.
-The period was somewhat positive for all three performance measures, each having experienced year over year gains in at least six of twelve months.
-The months of February, August, September,
+The period began somewhat positive for all three performance measures, but that has given way to largely poorer year over year comparisons the last several months in the period.
+ADR fared

-Figure 10: Year over Year (YoY) Change in Atlantic County Occupancy, January 2017 to December 2017
+Figure 10: Year over Year (YoY) Change in Atlantic County Occupancy, April 2017 to March 2018, Data Purchased from STR, Inc.